 - authenticating company and business documents and transactions

 - international domain name transfers

 Documents which are to be used overseas often need to be prepared or certified by a notary.
-Notaries are authorised to prepare and certify many different types of document, and there are different procedures to be followed for different countries.
-Our notaries can advise on the various requirements of foreign jurisdictions.
+Notaries are authorised to prepare and certify many different types of document and there are different procedures to be followed for different countries.
+Notaries can advise on the various requirements of foreign jurisdictions.
 Where appropriate documents and notarial certificates can be prepared in foreign languages.Powers of attorney, bills of sale, mortgages and other deeds form a special category under English law and we can advise on the particular procedures to be followed.